anyaevostinar/anyaevostinar.github.io/classes/361-w21/progress_reports.md

 You should have completed a basic simulation by this point.
 It might not have all the features that you want, but it should  be functional and able to produce some data (the requirements for Part 1 of Project).
 You should be starting to run experiments with your basic simulation and maybe even getting some initial graphs.

 ## Progress Report 3
-You should have a basic GUI started and all the key features of your simulation implemented at this point.
-You are probably going to be running experiments while continuing to work on your GUI.
+You should have all the key features of your simulation implemented at this point.
+You are probably going to be running experiments while continuing to improve functionality.

 ## Progress Report 4
-You should be starting on your paper and gathering the data necessary for it while polishing your GUI or doing some of your 'reach' goals at this point.
+You should be starting on your paper and gathering the data necessary for it while polishing your code or doing some of your 'reach' goals at this point.

 # Grading
 The progress reports are graded on effort.
 You need to address each required section and submit them on time for full credit.